IBM/aspera-cli/docs/README.erb.md

 There are a few aspects concerning ED25519 keys.

-By default, the `aspera-cli` gem does not depend on the `ed25519` gem because it requires compilation of native code which can cause problems and prevent the installation of <%=tool%>, especially when using JRuby.
+By default, the `<%=gemspec.name%>` gem does not depend on the `ed25519` gem because it requires compilation of native code which can cause problems and prevent the installation of <%=tool%>, especially when using JRuby.
 See [this](https://github.com/net-ssh/net-ssh/issues/565).
 If you want to use `ed25519` keys, then install the required gems: